Lupin III: The First: Themes

 Of all the tones found in the Lupin franchise, director Yamazaki found the tone in The Castle of Cagliostro as the best portrayal for the 3D film.
 Yamazaki was profoundly moved by The Castle of Cagliostro ever since he saw the film on TV in the 1980s.
 The experience entrenched in himself the idea that Japan can make high-quality films.
 The moment influenced the direction for the current film.
 Therefore, the movie is constructed around the model of Cagliostro with many homages added.
 The ending's emotional climax is similar to the climax in Cagliostro.
 However, the director emphasized the film isn't a complete duplicate of the film, and has some different alterations to the "damsel-in-distress" character, with elements of drama added in.

 The script did not veer far from the themes of the canon.
 The familiar traits of Lupin and the stories are presented, such as Lupin announcing his heists to the police before it is put into action.
 The script revolves around the treasure-hunting scheme, where the protagonists go off to different locales of the world, including Paris, Mexico, and Brazil to uncover the secret of the Bresson Diary.
 The atmosphere of the locales is intended to be evocative of the post-war French-Belgian era, especially found in the comic book series bandes dessinées.

 French animators were present in the studio to help with the depiction of such sequences.
-The film was intended to be an ancestral historical flashback film, highlighted by the nostalgic segue into the times of grandfather Arsène Lupin, as Lupin tries to follow in his grandfather's footsteps in Paris, France.
+The film was intended to be an ancestral historical flashback film, highlighted by the nostalgic segue into the times of grandfather Arsène Lupin, as Lupin tries to follow in his grandfather's footsteps in Paris.
 The theme of family reunion is also emphasized with side character Laetitia's story line.
 The character must also comprehend her own family's connection with the Bresson diary and ultimately the Ahnenerbe.